Updated January 6th, 2021.

 When you tap the Photos Widget you get the choice of small, medium and large:

 In any case, whichever one you choose, once it’s on your iPhone’s screen, tapping it launches the Photos app.
-I chose the small version, then I tapped “Done” at top right to make the screen stop jiggling (although you can either tap in any blank area on the Home screen, or just wait 30 seconds, or swipe up (iPhone X and newer), or click the Home button (iPhone 8 and older) and get the same result).
+I chose the small version, then I tapped “Done” at top right to make the screen stop jiggling, but you can also…

 Here’s how it looks on my iPhone XS.